The-Balance-FFXIV/balance-static/content/jobs/healers/sage/leveling-guide.md

 * GCD (Global Cooldown): Spells that share the same base recast time.
 On SGE, these are anything categorized as “Spell” on the official job guide.
 * Instant (Instant Cast): GCD Spells that do not have a cast bar. oGCD (Off Global Cooldown): Abilities that don’t share the 2.5s base recast time and therefore can be used while GCD spells are on cooldown.
 * Weaving: Using oGCDs in between GCDs.
-To avoid delaying your GCD, you can safely weave 2 oGCDs after an instant cast GCD that isn’t a Eukrasian spell, or 1 oGCD after Dosis, Pneuma and your various Eukrasian spells.
+To avoid delaying your GCD, you can safely weave two oGCDs after an instant cast GCD that isn’t a Eukrasian spell, or one oGCD after Dosis, Pneuma and your various Eukrasian spells.
 * HoT (Heal over Time): Actions that heal the target over a period of time.
-These actions heal for their listed potency once every 3 seconds.
+These actions heal for their listed potency once every three seconds.
 * Regen: Another word for HoT
 * DoT (Damage over Time): Actions that damage the target over a period of time.
-These actions deal damage for their listed potency once every 3 seconds.
+These actions deal damage for their listed potency once every three seconds.
 * AoE (Area of Effect): Actions that affect every target in a specified area.
 AoE heals heal all allies in a circle around their source.
 AoE damage abilities affect all enemies in an area specified by the ability; enemies can perform AoE attacks too.
 * Kardia: A buff that can be applied to any party member (including yourself), which is permanent until you change targets.
 Any time you cast a damaging GCD (Dosis, Eukrasian Dosis, Dyskrasia, Phlegma, Toxikon, Pneuma), the target of this buff is healed for 130p before level 85, and 170p after.
 * Addersgall: Sage’s healing resource that generates naturally over time, one stack per 20s, capping out at three stacks.
 Can be used on Druochole, Kerachole, Ixochole and Taurochole.
 You gain 700MP every time you use one stack.
 Rhizomata (Lv.
 74) grants you an Addersgall stack.